oma-fse-group/Evac4Bim/README.md

 It includes Revit models, IFC files, Pathfinder models as well as the Solibri ruleset used for validation.
 Additionally, video recordings are included.

 ## Known Limitations
+The following limitations should be considered regarding the prototype code reviewer:
+-	Only starting number of occupants is considered for evacuation capacity check (i.e., rooms discharging to another room are not considered)
+-	Path of travel: only one per room.
+Alternative paths are not considered.
+-	There can only be one discharge level in a multistorey building.
+At the discharge level, discharge exits are sized for all occupants from all other storeys (including the discharge level itself).
+-	Spiral stairways not considered
+-	Stair landing path is computed following the Predtechenskii and Milinskii method.
+-	Refuge areas are not considered.
+-	Project units should be set in SI units.
+-	Only gross area is considered.
+Net area is not deducted.
+-	High rise buildings are not considered.
+-	Prescriptions related to corridors are not checked.
+-	Doors must be oriented outwards.

 ## Acknowledgments